-Price from 1800 to 2200 Euros per person depending on size of group and choice of apartment (based on double occupancy; add 15% for single).
+Price from 2100 to 2600 Euros per person depending on size of group (based on double occupancy; add 15% for single).

 Includes lodging for seven nights, all meals, daily guided walks and activities, pickup/return to Rome.
 Excludes airfare to Rome.
 Your choice of dates (late spring or early fall suggested).

 Walks are tailored to your party’s ambition level.

 Booking: a deposit of $500 per person will hold your space.
 For best availability, early booking is suggested.